"YAHVAH Or YAHWEH?"

 Here are just some of nearly thirty witnesses.
 These sources prove V came before W.

 You might take many hours looking these up.
 So, if you're interested, see the referenced pages in a good library.
 The final proof is in the original documents.
 Hebrew letters read from right to left.
-Here are a few excerpts:
+Here are a few excerpts and links:

 1. Hebrew-English, English-Hebrew Dictionary, by A.S.
 Waldstein, Copy 1967 by P. Shalom Publishers Inc. page "A": Alphabet.
 "Vau=V"...Notice, NO "W" nor a double V.